YelenaZvyagina/BigIntCalculator/README.md

 # BigInt Calculator

-Big Integer Calculator is a tool for computing arithmetic expressions with long integers.
+BigIntCalculator is a tool for computing arithmetic expressions with long integers.
 Contains libraries for long arithmetics and non-empty lists and an interpreter for a simple programming language.

 ## Builds